Order & Delivery

 Is there an API?

-Eva is programmable with a HTTP REST API available via Ethernet or WiFi.
+Eva is programmable with HTTP REST API available via Ethernet or WiFi.
 Documentation is stored on the robot computer.
-In future we will make it publicly available, but you can get a copy from us by filling in this form or emailing us.

 Is there a ROS package or any SDKs?

-- Eva will not have a supporting ROS module at launch – this on our roadmap for the coming months.
+- Eva does not currently have a supporting ROS module – this on our roadmap for the coming months.